James Mancham: Political career

 James's father, Richard Mancham, a successful businessman, sent James to law school in England.
 When Britain announced its intention to give independence to the colony, Mancham founded the Democratic Party (S.D.P.), and served as its leader until February 2005.
 France-Albert René founded an opposition party, the Seychelles People's United Party (S.P.U.P) with the support of the Soviet Union.
 As Chief Minister of the colony, Mancham promoted tourism to the Seychelles and arranged for the building of the airport that was to make the Seychelles accessible to the rest of the world.
 Tourism increased and the economy developed.
 In 1976, he won the popular vote when the British gave the Seychelles independence.
 Less than a year later, in June 1977, he was deposed in a coup by Prime Minister France-Albert René, who had the support of Tanzanian-trained revolutionaries and Tanzanian-supplied weapons, while Mancham was attending the 1977 Commonwealth Heads of Government Meeting in London.

 Mancham lived in exile in London until April 1992.
-During this period, Mancham was financially successful in several international business ventures and married Catherine Olsen, an Australian journalist working in London.
+During this period, he was financially successful in several international business ventures and married Catherine Olsen, an Australian journalist working in London.
 When he returned to the Seychelles following the lifting of the ban on opposition, he resumed the promotion of tourism to the tropical islands.

 He ran for president in July 1993 and finished second behind René with 36.72% of the vote.
+He was elected Leader of the Opposition from July 1993 to 1998.
 In March 1998, he ran again, receiving third place and 13.8% of the vote, behind René and Wavel Ramkalawan.

-Personal life
+Personal life and death

 Mancham was born into a wealthy family, the eldest son of Richard and Evelyn (née Tirant) Mancham.
 He had Chinese ancestry through his father and French ancestry through his mother.

 He married Heather Jean Evans in 1963 and the marriage was dissolved in 1974.
 One daughter named Caroline and one son named Richard were born from the union.
 In 1985, he married Australian journalist Catherine Olsen and had one son named Alexander.

 Mancham died suddenly on 8 January 2017 of a possible stroke at age 77.
 He was buried in the State House cemetery next to Seychelles' last French Administrator, Jean-Baptiste Quéau de Quincy.